normal-computing/fuji-web/CONTRIBUTING.md

 ## Acknowledgements

-Your contributions help make WebWand a better tool for everyone.
+Your contributions help make Fuji-Web a better tool for everyone.
 We look forward to your ideas, feedback, and contributions.
-Thank you for being part of the WebWand community!
+Thank you for being part of the Fuji-Web community!
 Happy contributing!